megphillips91/dream-bin/README.md

 # Dreams
+This is a brainstorming document and very stream of consciousness.

 1. WP Omni-Channel Funnel Optimization so I want to build and have started to build a plugin that would provide a way for DIY or small agencies to properly coordinate GA with WP so that journeys, funnels, and conversion opportunities are tracked and measured.